 Think about something you do well.
 Big or small.

 The way you do this one task depends on who you are and the way you see the world.
 And no one sees the world in exactly the same way as you do.
 You are unique!
 And that unique, only you, quality is your creativity.
 [Told ya it was a good thing!]

 Creativity is a skill.
 So just like your first batch of chocolate chip cookies, your creative expression might not be so great right now.
 It might feel really hard.
 But so did baking at one point.
 Now think about how much people love your chocolate chip cookies today.
 Think about how they don't taste like anyone else's.
 Your creative skill will grow and become your own if you practice.

-I believe there so no one way, or right way, to be creative.
+I believe there is no one way, or right way,